Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 • Crown dieback – Your tree may appear to be dying at the top center of the foliage, and this is known as crown and branch dieback.
 Compensation for the dieback can occur lower in the tree, referred to as suckers, shoots, or water sprouts.
 Large limbs may die due to weakened tissue on branches.

-Treatment Methods
+Treatment Methods for Boring Insects

 At Arbor Masters, we follow the industry’s best management practices by targeting boring insects in their most active season to maximize impact.
 Our equipment and methods keep the ingredients as contained as possible.